maxwellfunk/fpki-guides/pages/fpki_usaccess_customers.md

 layout: default
 ---

 The GSA HSPD-12 Managed Service Office established the [USAccess program](https://www.fedidcard.gov/){:target="_blank"} as an efficient way for Federal agencies to issue common HSPD-12 approved credentials to their employees and contractors.
-The list below presents USAccess program customer agencies and components, along with the name of the Certification Authority (CA) responsible for issuing their PIV credential certificates.
+The list below presents USAccess program customer agencies and components, along with the name of the Certification Authority (CA) responsible for issuing subscriber certificates.

 {% include alert-info.html content="This table was last updated on <b>September 16, 2019</b>.
 If you'd like to suggest an update or correction, please email fpki@gsa.gov." %}